Other audit services

 We offer individual complete solutions for reorganizing the structure of companies.

-We have extensive knowledge in the field of value-added-tax, excise duties and customs, both on the national and international level.
+We have extensive knowledge in the field of VAT, excise duties and customs, both on the national and international level.

 Taxation of transactions